Monthly Archives: January 2010

 Similarly, the President of International ...(MORE ...)

 Ebay & Looting

 Peruvian archaeology has found an unusual ally in the battle against looting in the internet and websites such as eBay.
 This is according to Charles Stanish, a UCLA archaeologist, writing in the June 2009 issue of Archaeology.
 Stanish has excavated for 25 years at fragile archaeological sites in Peru.
 It was feared that online auction sites would increase looting as the looter could sell directly to the buyer eliminating costly middlemen.
 In fact, online auction websites have actually helped reduce looting as the average looter or craftsman can now make more money selling cheap fakes online rather than spend weeks digging for the real thing and running the risk of not finding anything.
-It is less costly to transport a fake and the risk of arrest is removed.
-Moreover, workshops churning out cheap fakes and replicas can also ...(MORE ...)
+It is less costly to transport a fake and the ...(MORE ...)